 Founder Mohammed Cherifi spent 17+ years in automotive and embedded systems engineering, including work at Renault-Nissan-Mitsubishi Alliance, Cisco, and ABB.
 This background means Hyperion understands the operational constraints of industrial environments — safety certification, legacy OT integration, and the cultural gap between IT and plant-floor engineering — from direct experience.

 A preprint published on arXiv covers autonomous edge-deployed AI agents for physical infrastructure.
-This is a preprint, not a peer-reviewed journal publication — but it reflects the depth of architectural research Hyperion applies to client engagements in the sovereign AI space.
+This is a preprint, not a peer-reviewed journal publication — but it reflects the depth of architectural research Hyperion applies in the sovereign AI space.

 Mohammed Cherifi holds the AI Ambassador credential from the French Government's Osez l'IA programme and has been recognized by FranceNum.
 This credential reflects engagement with French AI policy and the practical deployment challenges of AI in regulated industrial environments.